-Year 10 Indonesian is for students who wish to continue and extend their ability to communicate effectively in Indonesian in speech and writing, as well as acquire awareness of cultural perspectives of the Indonesian speaking communities.
+Year 10 Indonesian is for students who wish to continue and extend their ability to communicate effectively in Indonesian, as well as acquire awareness of cultural perspectives of the Indonesian speaking communities.

-Topics include: personal identity; family and friends; student exchange; getting around in Indonesia; the health system and nutrition in Indonesia; comparing urban and rural life; and ceremonies and festivals.
+Topics include student exchange programs, careers and aspirations, health and nutrition in Indonesia, and comparing urban and rural life.